robjohnnoble/TreeIndices/README.md

 Tree indices work following Lemant *et al.* 2022.

+`Calculate_indices`
+* Calculates tree shape indices accounting for branch lengths
+* Can read various formats of tree data and convert to phylo object

 `ExpectedValues.R`
 * Calculates various approximations of $E(J^1)$ under the Yule and uniform models
 * Plots the expected values and approximations